 This course is to enhance the respiratory student's learning of basic pharmacology terminology as related to the field of respiratory care.
-The course concentrates on the pharmacology used to treat the respiratory system, some drugs used in critical care and those agents associated with the cardiovascular system.
-Student will learn key terms pertaining to drug dosages, calculate drug does using proportions and percentage-strength solutions.
+The course concentrates on the pharmacology used to treat the respiratory system, some drugs used in critical care and those agents associate with the cardiovascular system.
+Student will learn key terms pertaining to drug dosages, calculate drug doses using proportions and percentage-strength solutions.
 Adverse effects of these agents will be addressed.
+(SCI201R, RSPT110R, RSPT132R, RSPT121R)

-RSPC191 RT Clinical Lab I
+RSPT191R Clinical Lab I